 What Does It Mean To Transition?

-Transitioning is a process trans people undergo to change their appearance so that people see and treat them as the gender they feel on the inside.
+Transitioning is a process trans people undergo to change their appearance so that people see and treat them as the gender they feel on the inside, or their gender identity.

 Most transitions are done through medical intervention and with the use of hormones and surgery.
 Some also change their names and preferred pronouns.